gengwg/javascript/README.md

 ## chapter 5 inheritance

 in classical languages, objects are instances of classes, and a class can inherit from another class. js is prototypal language, which means that objects inherit  directly from other objects.

+## Chapter 7 Regular Expressions

+syntax came from java. functions from scheme, prototypal inheritance from self. regex from perl

+## Chapter 9

+global variables become increasingly problematic as programs scale in complexity.

+## chapter 10 beautiful features

+functions as first class objects

+dynamic objects with prototypal inheritance. objects are class-free. we can add a new member to any object by ordinary asignment.

+object literals and array literals. js literals were the inspiration for hte json data interchange format.

+features can have a negative value to consumers because they make the products more difficult to understand and use.

+## A Aweful parts

+variables decared in a block is visible everywhere in the function containing the block.